shrink0r/php-schema/README.md

 ### Finally

-The above example is suitable for simple cases and gives an idea of the libraries basic crud.
-When trying to realize complex schemas it may be helpful to extend or override some of the libraries default behavior.
+The above example is suitable for simple cases and gives an idea of the library's basic crud.
+When trying to realize complex schemas it may be helpful to extend or override some of the library's default behavior.

 **add/override properties**